 Occupational Therapy Tools for Leisure

-Making time for recreation and leisure is also a very important part of recovery.
+Making time for recreation and leisure is a very important part of recovery.
+When you join your mind and body in the same activity, it lowers your internal stress and allows your body to heal naturally.
 It’s important for you to have fun and continue to find joy in activities you love!

-Here are a few occupational therapy tools that can help you re-engage in your leisure activity of choice:
+Here are additional occupational therapy tools that can help you resume your leisure activity of choice:

 15. Book Stand